RudolfStarosta/RudolfStarosta/README.md

 - 👋 Hi, I’m @RudolfStarosta
-- 👀 I’m interested in christianity, human rights, peace
+- 👀 I’m interested in christianity, buddhism, human rights
-- 🌱 I’m currently learning TypeScript, AWS
+- 🌱 I’m currently learning how to breath, TypeScript, AWS
 - 💞️ I’m looking to collaborate on creating a better world
 - 📫 How to reach me: http://www.harpersgartenpflege.de